ghoshparnabali/Identification-of-Somatic-Variants-in-Breast-Cancer-Whole-Exome-Sequencing-WES-Data/README.md

 | Sample_1 | SRR37211323 |
 | Sample_2 | SRR37211334 |
 | Sample_3 | SRR37211335 |

+The selection was influenced by the practicalities of minimizing download and compute cost on the Colab runtime.
+As tumour exomes from the same study, sequencing platform, and library preparation, they are technically equivalent, so this selection reduces resource requirements without introducing biological bias.

 Raw sequencing data (FASTQ), aligned BAM files, the reference genome, and the GATK resource bundles are **not** included in this repository due to their size; they are downloaded and generated automatically when the notebook is run.
 The pipeline retrieves the raw reads directly from SRA using the accessions above.